Journalism Degree Options

 Social Media, Marketing and PR Track

-The social media, marketing, and public relations track at the University of Montana School of Journalism equips students with journalism skills — writing, reporting, design, video, and photography — and applies them to digital communication fields.
-Graduates stand out as skilled storytellers and find careers as communications directors, social media producers, marketing specialists and creative producers.
+The social media, marketing and PR track takes core journalism skills — writing, reporting, design, video and photography — and applies them to brands, causes and campaigns.
+Students build real client work and a professional portfolio rather than hypothetical case studies.
+Graduates stand out as skilled storytellers, going on to work as communications directors, social media producers, marketing specialists and creative producers.

 Degrees and Certificates